 All immunization items should be uploaded to your CastleBranch Account.
 Please note that you may need to submit items separately to Student Health with SLU as they do not have access to your CastleBranch account.
+If you are accepted as a JR Entry from the TBSN program to the ABSN program, we will also be able to transfer your CastleBranch account for you.

-- Diphtheria, Tetanus and Pertussis: Documentation of a primary series of diphtheria, tetanus and pertussis toxoid(DTaP), one (1) TDaP, then Td booster every ten years. - Measles, Mumps and Rubella: Documentation of 2 immunizations (at least 4 weeks apart) OR positive surface antibody titers (IgG). - Varicella (Chicken Pox): Documentation of 2 immunizations (at least 4 weeks apart) OR positive surface antibody titer (IgG) for varicella. - Hepatitis B: Evidence of three Hepatitis B vaccinations OR a positive surface antibody titer (IgG).
-If titer is negative, repeat the series of 3 immunizations then repeat titer 1-2 months after re-immunization the third vaccine. - Tuberculosis: Screening Documentation of a negative IGRA test (QuantiFERON Gold or T-SPOT) within 12 months of the beginning of each clinical.
+- Diphtheria, Tetanus and Pertussis: Documentation of a primary series of diphtheria, tetanus and pertussis toxoid(DTaP), one (1) TDaP, then Td booster every ten years. - Measles, Mumps and Rubella: Documentation of 2 immunizations (at least 4 weeks apart) OR positive surface antibody titers (IgG). - Varicella (Chicken Pox): Documentation of 2 immunizations(at least 4 weeks apart) OR positive surface antibody titer (IgG) for varicella. - Hepatitis B: Evidence of three Hepatitis B vaccinations OR a positive surface antibody titer (IgG).
+If titer is negative, repeat the series of 3 immunizations then repeat titer 1-2 months after re-immunization the third vaccine. - Tuberculosis Screening: Documentation of a negative IGRA test (QuantiFERON Gold or T-SPOT) within 12 months of the beginning of each clinical.
 A previous positive TB skin or positive IGRA test requires a separate physician statement documenting treatment and/or absence of active/infectious tuberculosis.
-Additional testing may be required based on clinical facility requirements during clinical placements. - Influenza: Annual influenza immunization is required in the fall semester for all students who are in or will be participating in clinical during the flu season (October through May). - Policies related to COVID-19: Please refer to the University website for University COVID-19 information.
-SLU COVID-19 Safeguards
+Additional testing may be required based on clinical facility requirements during clinical placements. - Influenza: Annual influenza immunization is required in the fall semester for all students who are in or will be participating in clinical during the flu season (October through May). - Policies related to COVID-19: Please refer to the University website for University COVID-19: Information.

-Reviewed and updated: June 2020; July 2021, April 2024
+Reviewed and updated: June 2020, July 2021, April 2024